mmomtchev/hadron-swig-napi-example-project/README.md

   - emscripten (WASM builds will have to be prepublished)
   - SWIG (generated wrappers will have to be prepublished)
   - `pkg-config` on Windows (currently requires a quick-hack in Github Actions)
+    - maybe there is a conan solution to this problem
+  - `zlib` on conan is broken with `clang` on Windows: https://github.com/conan-io/conan-center-index/issues/23058

 # Try it for yourself